sukibaby/fsr-server/README.md

 # Go-based FSR Server (unfinished)

 For now you need to build it yourself.
-Once I some of the existing bugs worked out I will provide one that is pre-built.

-You only need to do this once.
-After you do it then you get a `server.exe` which you can run directly.
+It is in a mostly usable state, but is unfinished, so some thing (like the Profile menu) just don't work yet.
+After you build it then you get a `server.exe` which you can run directly.

 _If you already have a working Web UI setup, then you can skip steps 2 and 3._